SarvarKh/ofn-wiki/Feature-Testing-Handbook.md

 ### 2.6.2	Think about different user types
 Some features only apply to certain users on the OFN, and others will impact all users.
 Think about whether the feature you're testing should impact on some or all users and test for all users.
 The user types are below:
-•	Producer - selling None - profile only
+•	Producer, selling None, profile only
-•	Producer - selling Own
+•	Producer, selling Own
-•	Producer - selling Any
+•	Producer, selling Any
-•	Hub - selling None - profile only
+•	Hub, selling None, profile only
-•	Hub - selling Any
+•	Hub, selling Any
 •	Customer
 •	Super Admin users